benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 ### Method 2: Fallback Policy (Recommended)

-The preferred way from ASP.NET Core 3.x on is to set a fallback authentication policy in Startup.cs:
+The preferred way, from ASP.NET Core 3.x on is to set a fallback authentication policy in Startup.cs:

 ```csharp
 services.AddAuthorization(options =>